dargen3/proptimus-raphan/README.md

 `--cpu CPU`                                       How many CPUs should be used for the calculation.

 `--delete_auxiliary_files`                        Auxiliary calculation files can be large.
 With this argument, the auxiliary files will be deleted during the calculation.
-Do not use in combination with the argument `--constrained_alpha_carbons_optimisations`!
+Do not use in combination with the argument `‑‑constrained_alpha_carbons_optimisations`!

 `--constrained_alpha_carbons_optimisations`       To test the methodology.
 The original structure and the PROPTIMUS RAPHAN–optimised structure will be optimised with constrained alpha carbons.
 Short comparison will be stored in <data_dir>/comparison.json.
 Please note that optimisation with constrained alpha carbons is computationally expensive for larger protein structures.